AlysY/personal-website/content/authors/admin/_index.md

 #email: ""
 ---

-Alys Young is a PhD canditate in the Centre for Integrative Ecology, Deakin University.
-Working collaborative with the [Tiwi Land Council](https://tiwilandcouncil.com/) and [Tiwi Resources](https://tiwiresources.com.au/), Alys is investigating the distribution and dynamics of species and ecosystems on the Tiwi Islands to inform conservation and land management decisions.
-Alys has a particular interesting in weaving contemporary science with Indigenous knowledge.

-Alys also works as a research assistant undertaking modelling projects and designing shiny app.
-Examples of the shiny apps include communicating research results for the [NESP Arid Zone Monitoring](https://aridzonemonitoring.org/) project, mapping and tracking [antimicrobial resistance](https://anti-microbe-res.shinyapps.io/hotspots/) and showing [urban threatened species](https://threatenedspeciesincities.org/).
+Hello!
+I am a PhD candidate in the School of Life and Environmental Science at Deakin University under the supervision of Prof [Emily Nicholson](https://findanexpert.unimelb.edu.au/profile/450577-emily-nicholson) and Prof [Brett Bryan](https://www.planet-a.earth/prof-brett-bryan).

+My PhD thesis examines how to bridge types of data and knowledges from global to local scales for conservation on Indigenous lands.
+I have worked collaboratively with the [Tiwi Land Council](https://tiwilandcouncil.com/), [Tiwi Resources](https://tiwiresources.com.au/) and Tiwi people to define, describe and map ecosystems on the Tiwi Islands which I wrote about [here](https://conservationscience.org.au/2023/05/10/weaving-knowledges-and-methods-for-ecosystem-science-on-the-tiwi-islands/).
+I have also been able to work on [a project](https://www.nespthreatenedspecies.edu.au/projects/arid-zone-monitoring-surveys-for-vertebrates-across-arid-and-semi-arid-zones) with data collected by Indigenous ranger groups as well as academics and NGOs to investigate the trends of animal populations over the desert regions of Australia.

+Prior to my PhD, I undertook a Masters in ecology, focusing on identifying drought refuges for [the threatened Malleefowl](https://www.nespthreatenedspecies.edu.au/projects/recovering-malleefowl-with-adaptive-management-of-feral-predators) in semi-arid regions of Australia.
+I applied generlised linear mixed models with remotely sensed variables to a citizen science dataset with over 20 years of data to identify gaps in the current protected area network, which you can read about [here](https://doi.org/10.1111/acv.12763).

+I have also worked as a research assistant undertaking modelling.
+At the National Centre for Coasts and Climate (University of Melbourne), we investigated the potential of native species to provide coastal protection through distribution models of 14 species and a [multi-criteria suitability analysis](https://doi.org/10.1016/j.rsma.2023.102857), which I then developed into [a decision support tool](https://livingshorelines.shinyapps.io/VicMap/).
+I also built Bayesian spatio-temporal models to investigate anti-microbial resistance patterns across Australia with CSIRO.

+I am passionate about delivering scientific outputs to the wider community through data visualization.
+I developed a website to present results from the [NESP Arid Zone Monitoring](https://aridzonemonitoring.org/) project, undertook the mapping, tracking, visualisation and report writing regarding [anti-microbial resistance](https://www.youtube.com/watch?v=5N50byFx3ss), and built a website to display [urban threatened species](https://threatenedspeciesincities.org/).